What to see in Bordighera

 Sotto questa chiesa c’è una cripta nascosta dove visse il santo patrono della città: spesso è possibile visitarla.

 The historic center of Bordighera is called “Bordighera Alta” and represents the first settlement that gave rise to the city.

-Bordighera alta dates back to 1470 and is a fortified village within which a dense network of alleys, alleys and squares branches off.
+Bordighera Alta dates back to 1470 and is a fortified village within which a dense network of alleys, alleys and squares branches off.

 This historic center is perfectly preserved and maintained and is full of characteristic restaurants and bars ideal for an Italian aperitif.

-It is called so because it was inaugurated by Evita Peròn, wife of the Argentine president, in 1947.
+It is so called because it was inaugurated by Evita Peròn, wife of the Argentine president, in 1947.

 The Beodo Trail